 top of page

-Other lovers of Swamp Rose include birds, butterflies, moths and native bees.
+The flowers on Swamp Rose are absolutely beautiful, attracting birds, butterflies, moths and native bees.
 Birds also eat the pea-sized, red fruits that are called hips and appear generally from September through October.

 Swamp Rose is best suited in a moist, sunny area, although it will not grow in standing water.
 Given room to spread, it forms a nice, rounded shrub.